Skids (character): Powers and abilities

-Sally Blevins is a mutant with power over a semipermeable personal protective deflection field.
-It provides nearly total protection from all attacks except those of insufficient force, like gas.
-Her force field disperses energy assaults, reflects kinetic impact off itself, and negates friction making it impossible to hold on to her.
-Skids cannot be grabbed or entangled when using her powers.
-This also makes her immune to Masque's powers, as he cannot touch her.
-Skids can move at speeds which are faster than running, by "skating" the surface of her force field across other surfaces.
+Sally Blevins is a mutant who possesses a protective field around her body that provides nearly total protection from all attacks except those of insufficient force, like gas.
+Her force field disperses energy assaults, reflects kinetic impact off itself, and negates friction, making her impossible to grab.
+Skids can move at high speeds by "skating" the surface of her force field across other surfaces.

 Originally, Sally was unable to turn off her force field but learned with practice.
 By concentrating, she can extend her force field to protect others in her immediate area, at least up to 30 cuft.